jmfinelli/narayanaDocumentation/README.md

 # narayanaDocumentation

-This repo is a space to migrate the Narayana documentation from DocBook to AsciiDoc.
+This repository contains the documentation for the various projects within Narayana and the product specific enhancements.

 This Maven project uses the AsciiDoctor Maven plugin to build an HTML website.
 Use the following command to build the website: